top of page

 The Guy Who Loved and Almost Got Killed to Prove It

-From my point of view, there are a lot of subtexts, though Sonny's speech in his first meeting with the public and the police.
-He pulls the public to his side remembering to them the past massacre of the cops weeks ago.
-In addition, they put down their guns, moreover, giving Sonny the power.
+There are many subtexts in Sonny's speech in his first meeting with the public and the police.
+First, he pulls the crowd to his side, remembering the past massacre of the cops weeks ago.
+In addition, they put down their guns, moreover giving Sonny power.

-I think that after Sonny saw the impact that he had on the community, he thought he could get more, even the impossible; like a runaway from the bank to the airport and taking a plane to wherever he wanted to go.
-Plus, he even might think that his partner Leon would follow him and he would see that everything that he has done has been for him.
+After Sonny saw his impact on the community, he thought he could get more, even the impossible, like running from the bank to the airport and taking a plane to wherever he wanted.
+Plus, he might think that his partner Leon would follow him, and he would see that everything he has done has been for him.
 To the operation.
 To make his dream come true.

-I can imagine the frustration that Sonny passed through after Leon just decided to let him down at the moment he needed the most.
-In addition, the instability of Sal, who looks every time more and more emerges in the fear of going to jail.
+I can imagine Sonny's frustration after Leon let him down when he needed the most.
+In addition, the instability of Sal, who looks every time more and more, emerges in fear of going to jail.
 Sonny knew that Sal would shoot himself at the first sign that anything was wrong or a threat from the police, as he always suspected.

-I feel sympathy for Sonny, no matter what pressure he was under.
+I feel sympathy for Sonny, no matter what pressure he is under.
 He never treated the hostages badly and never killed them.
-And when finally, Sal gets shot, he knows that there are two options now.
+And when Sal finally gets shot, he knows there are two options now.
 Either make himself kill by trying to do something or just give up and save his life.
-He's an interesting character who was smart enough to almost fool the authorities and didn't get shot while trying.
+He's an interesting character who was smart enough almost to fool the authorities and didn't get shot while trying.

-I was wondering at the end of the film when I saw Sonny being arrested if Leon was feeling sorry for him and if he ever loved him.
+When I saw Sonny being arrested at the film’s end, I wondered if Leon felt sorry for him and if he ever loved him.
 It will be mysterious to me why Sonny used to say the things that Leo told the police.
-Why was Sonny so upset with the world?.
+Why was Sonny so upset with the world?
 Maybe for his sexual orientation, which was accepted by everyone at the time.
-But at least I think Sonny never got embarrassed ever for being who he was.
-He played and he lost.
+But at least I think Sonny never got embarrassed for being who he was.
+He played, and he lost.
 He may be the loser, but he played well.

 bottom of page